-Founded in 1869, Potomac Boat Club is the oldest and one of the best known rowing clubs in the Washington, D.C. area.
+Founded in 1869, Potomac Boat Club is the oldest rowing club in the Washington, D.C. area and one of the best known in the country.
 It is home to some 300 senior members, ranging from recreational rowers to Olympic athletes.
-PBC features several successful competitive programs for scullers and sweep rowers, and has served as the home of Washington-Lee High School crew under a cooperative agreement going back more than 50 years.
+PBC hosts several successful competitive programs for scullers and sweep rowers, and has served as the home of Arlington’s Washington-Lee High School crew, one of the first public schools to have a rowing program, dating back 65 years.

 Potomac Boat Club Organization